microblink/doc-ver-ops/docker-compose/base/bundle/README.md

 ### visual-anomaly-nginx <div id='nginx'>

-Routes requests that are sent to model_proxy to the right s<model_id>s using 'model-id' grpc metadata, longrunning service.
+Routes requests that are sent to model-proxy to the right s<model_id>s using 'model-id' grpc metadata, longrunning service.

 #### Configuration <div id='nginx_conf'>